 Hi.
-My name is Chia-Yu Tsai, and I am a PhD candidate in economics at Mannheim University.
+My name is Chia-Yu Tsai, and I am an assistant professor in the Department of Applied Economics at the National University of Kaohsiung in Taiwan.

 My fields of interest include Public Economics, Empirical Political Economy, Media Economics, and China Research.